CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/NVOS-images.md

 ## View and Upload Missing Images

 You should upload images for each NVOS version currently installed in your inventory so you can support rolling back to a known good version should an installation or upgrade fail.
-If you have specified a default network NVOS version, the NetQ UI also verifies that the necessary versions of the default image are available based on the known device inventory, and if not, lists those that are missing.
+If you have specified a default NVOS version, NetQ verifies that the necessary versions of the default image are available based on the known device inventory, and if not, lists those that are missing.

 To upload missing **NVOS** images: